libertine-linux/libertine/README.md

 		* `/etc/network/iproute2/rt_realms` (note there is no trailing `.d`)
 * Random entropy is increased at boot time by downloading (over https) from random.org
 	* *Sadly currently not reliable*
-	* We do not use Ubuntu's pollinate service as it is far too Ubuntu-specific
+	* We do not use Ubuntu`s pollinate service as it is far too Ubuntu-specific
 	* We would like to add support for tpm-tools
 	* Where possible, grsecurity is used to increase kernel entropy
 * Language choices and preferences